zzzprojects/docs/dappertutorial.net/pages/getting-started/dapper-insert-and-update-in-bulk.md

 ## Bulk Merge

-The [Dapper BulkMerge](/bulk-merge) method allows to `MERGE` a larger number of entities in a database table or a view.
+The [Dapper BulkMerge](/bulk-merge) method allows you to `MERGE` a larger number of entities in a database table or a view.
 The `BulkMerge` method can be used to merge an object into the database, similar to an `UPSERT` operation.

  - UPSERT refers to operations that update or insert data into a database table.